-We also shine the spotlight on schools, students, and teachers who are doing really cool things with music.
-In fact, we just created the GRAMMY Music Educator Award to honor the role of music teachers.
+We also shine the spotlight on schools, students, and teachers who are doing exceptional things with music.

 Are you a student?
 A parent?
 A teacher?
 Do you love music?
 Click here to find out if there's something you can do to get involved.

 With special thanks to the following donors who make our programs possible:

 We are grateful to also recognize those who have made contributions to the GRAMMY Camp Scholarship Fund since August 2014:

 Christina Cassidy opted out of a promising career in politics because the clothes were way too boring.
 Realizing that entertainment PR provided a way to combine red carpet events, designer clothes and long work days, she jumped at the chance to promote the mission and programs of the GRAMMY Foundation.

 Kelly Darr's tryst with stardom was singing in the school choir and performing dance for live audiences by the tender age of 13.
 But her greatest success, for which she received critical acclaim from family and friends, was performing one woman shows in her back yard theatre, using a hairbrush as a make-shift microphone.
 When a chance encounter with a motorcycle racer posed a distraction which led to a life of boyish things and ‘grime,' her path was chosen and stardom took a back seat.
 Today, she gets dirty behind the scenes, putting artists, programs, and events front and center to make the Foundation a happening place…and still sings in the shower.